 Note: Depending on eligibility requirements, some members may continue to receive services except MDCP, through STAR Health until age 22.

-In addition to the programs and services above, individuals for Community First Choice (CFC) services and Personal Care Services (PCS) must transition to an adult program.
+In addition to the programs and services above, individuals for Community First Choice (CFC) services and personal care services (PCS) must transition to an adult program.

 Members who receive MDCP, PDN/PPECC, CFC or PCS and transitioning to adult programs may apply for services through STAR+PLUS or the STAR+PLUS Home and Community Based Services (HCBS) program to continue to receive community services and avoid institutionalization beginning the 1st of the month following their 21st birthday.